imujtaba8488/package_im_stepper/README.md

 ## Publications

-Here's a collection of articles, examples, posts, etc. about im_stepper.
+Here's a collection of articles, examples, posts, etc., about im_stepper.
 If you find another one please let me know.

 * Medium Article with `IconStepper` Example: [Beautiful Page Indicators and Steppers with the im_stepper package](https://imujtaba8488.medium.com/beautiful-page-indicators-and-steppers-with-the-im-stepper-package-8c091cf5364e).

+* Please take this short survey [survey](https://forms.gle/rQqpARMTAcCCNE9V8) if you are interested in reading containing examples of using the im_stepper package effectively in your Flutter apps.

 ## Recent Changes